Nevada Library Association Bylaws

 Section 2.
 Appointed Officers.

-The appointed officers of NLA shall be the chairpersons of committees as hereinafter defined, an archivist, an editor, a nominations chair, and a webmaster.
+The appointed officers of NLA shall be the chairpersons of committees as hereinafter defined, an archivist, an editor, an elections chair, and a webmaster.
 The duties of appointed officers shall be specified in the NLA Handbook.
-Each appointed officer shall submit a written annual report for the membership by the thirty-first of December of each year and shall be prepared to report at all board and membership meeting.
+Each appointed officer shall submit a written annual report for the membership by the thirty-first of December of each year and shall be prepared to report at all board and membership meetings.

 Section 3.
 Selection of Officers.

 The executive officers of NLA shall be elected by a majority or plurality of the legal votes cast for each office in either a mail ballot or an electronic ballot by December 1.
-The elections committee shall notify the membership of the results of elections.
-Except where designated otherwise in these bylaws, appointed officers shall be appointed by the president with the approval of the board of trustees.
+The president shall notify the membership of the results of elections.
+Except where designated otherwise in these bylaws, appointed officers shall be appointed in December by the president-elect with the approval of the board of trustees.

 Section 4.
 Removal of Officers.